 Melbourne is known for its art scene, so while you’re visiting this exciting and contemporary city, make sure you fit in as many of the public exhibitions as you can.

-Having a car hire in Melbourne will only make these creative endeavours easier to spot.
-Here's a list of what you can find at these must-see locations around the city.
+Having a Melbourne car hire will only make these creative endeavours easier to spot.
+Here’s a list of what you can find at these must-see locations around the city.

 Located on Cocker Alley, this artwork is not far from Melbourne’s art hub, Flinders Lane.